arirusso/topaz/README.md

 end
 ```

-Input and multiple outputs can be used simultaneously
+Input and multiple outputs can be used simultaneously, for MIDI thru

 ```ruby
 @clock = Topaz::Clock.new(@input, :midi => [@output1, @output2]) do